 Typographic Design examines type terminology, anatomy, hierarchy, composition, and typographic history in terms of the relationship between visual and verbal language.
 In the process, the communicative, expressive, and informative qualities of typography are explored in both personal and applied design contexts, while also addressing typography's social and historical significance.
 Students will work with Adobe Creative Cloud software and will learn applications of InDesign.
-(Prerequisites: FY101, FY102, FY105, and FY106, or Permission of Course Faculty & Registrar)
+(Prerequisites: FY101 or FY102, and FY105, or Permission of Course Faculty & Registrar)